axibase/axibase-charts/syntax/control-structures.md

 **Returned Value**:
 `Array<object>`: Array of rows represented as objects with headers as keys and cells as corresponding values.

-### Create array of objects from tabular structure using CSV:
+### Create array of objects from tabular structure using CSV

 ![](./images/csv-inline.png)